BradleyCulley/bradleyculley.github.io/_posts/2024-01-26-the-mirror.md

 </p>

 <p>
-    That autumn, the parents had decided to sell the home, in order to downsize to a smaller home, since both children were off to college and launched into the world.
+    That autumn, the parents had decided to sell the home, in order to downsize to a smaller one, since both children were off to college and launched into the world.
     The autumnal equinox that year happened to be during a school break, a few weeks before the home was set to close and the family was set to move.
     On the day of the equinox, everyone was busy packing, cooking, and socializing.
 </p>